 The number of fire ignitions from the 1906 earthquake is not known with 100% certainty.
-In preparing the fire ignition model in HAZUS (1994), and further described in the book Fire Following Earthquake (Eidinger et al 2004) the Author adopted 52 as the number of independent fire ignitions that required fire department response.
+In preparing the fire ignition model in HAZUS (1994), and further described in the book Fire Following Earthquake (Eidinger et al 2004) 52 ignitions was adopted as the number of independent fire ignitions that required fire department response.